jakobzhao/geog458/project/readme.md

 >           - ii. the associated script
 >           - iii. the multimedia (e.g., image, video, chart, external links, etc)
 >       - how would you transit from one scene/action to another one? like, fly from one location to another, zoom in or zoom out?
 >
 > In the meantime, you should initiate your final project by completing the following items:
 >
 > - create a github repository
 > - add all your team members as contributors to this final project repo
 > - create its img and assets folder, and then upload multimedia and/or geospatial data to those folders.
 > - start drafting the project description page onto the `readme.md`.
 You can move a lot of items from your revised proposal to the readme.md.

-Week 8: Project development
+Week 8: Project development and identified issues

-Week 9-10: Coding and group meeting with TAs
+Week 9-10: Project development and group meeting with TAs

+> There is no deliverable in these two weeks, but you are required to concentrate on developing your final project.
+In the meantime, **each group will need to meet your TA at least once during the lab session in Week 9.
+So, please participate in the lab sessions!** Also, in Week 9 to 10, the instructor will be available for virtual meetings during the normal lecture sessions and office hour sessions.
+You can make an appoint with the instructor via this [link](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZvU2gxXzVlZnZpfGRlZmF1bHR8NzM4ODA5MzUyNjAxZDU2Y2ViNTZiMzk2ZmM0N2VmNzI).
+If the time does not work for you, please reach out to schedule a commonly available time slot.

 Finals Week: Project presentation and submission